isomerpages/nlb-biblioasia/_holding-area/A Great Way to Fly: The Singapore Airlines Story.md

 Arguably the most distinctive trademark about SIA is the form-fitting batik sarong kebaya uniform worn by its stewardesses.
 The uniform was designed by French couturier Pierre Balmain in 1968 for Malaysia-Singapore Airlines.
 In 1974, Balmain made minor revisions to the uniform, retaining the air stewardess sarong kebaya but introducing new three-piece outfits for the ground stewardesses and female ticketing staff.
 The sarong kebaya – with its vibrant coloured floral motifs and patterned border batik print – is tailor-made for each crew member.[^16]

 ![](/images/Vol%2018%20Issue%202/The%20Singapore%20Airlines%20Story/A%20Great%20Way%20to%20Fly:%20The%20Singapore%20Airlines%20Story%20-%20Image%205.png)
-<div style="background-color: white;">A Malayan Airways stewardess in a collared blouse, jacket and pleated skirt, 1947.
-Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore.</div>
+<div style="background-color: white;">Singapore Airlines stewardess See Biew Wah with French designer Pierre Balmain, creator of the sarong kebaya uniform, and Madeleine Kohler, Balmain’s Director of Creations and Special Projects, c.
+1972.
+Singapore Airlines Collection, courtesy of National Archives of Singapore.</div>

 Batey Advertising developed SIA’s memorable branding, focusing on its key inflight service, the iconic “Singapore Girl” and the airline slogan “Singapore Airlines – A Great Way to Fly”.
 The agency has won several international awards for this campaign.[^17]